Improve your piecing by setting seams before you press them open or to the side. This one step can make all the difference in your finished blocks.

 Learn how Julie sets seams in the following article.

 The following video from Quiltbugs shows you exactly how it’s done.
-Quick, easy and well worth the effort.
+Setting seams is quick, easy and well worth the effort.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!